 A specific activity rescue plan is to be developed for under and on wharf front activities.
-Contractors will be provided with the Under and on Wharf Front Threat Barrier Diagram as a risk management guide.
+The TasPorts Work Under Wharf diagram can be used as a risk management guide.

 Marine and Safety Tasmania (MAST) issues Devonport Notices to Mariners to alert port users to dangers to navigation and warnings.